We see what was under our noses

 only when death’s diamond fingernail

 We had an orchard when I was a kid,

 Macintosh, Granny Smith, pear, peaches.

-I wish I’d seen the gift and taken it.
+I wish I’d seen this for the gift this was

 If there’s one thing I’ve learned since,

 it is how to eat around the wormholes.